 Australia is home to a rich underwater world bursting with marine life.
-One phenomenon in particular is the Australian giant cuttlefish aggregation that takes place each winter in the Spencer Gulf.
-From May-August, the waters surrounding Whyalla on the Eyre Peninsula in South Australia host a cuttlefish breeding event like no other.
+One phenomenon, in particular, is the giant Australian cuttlefish aggregation that takes place each winter in the Spencer Gulf.

 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

 For a few months between May and August, the waters surrounding Spencer Gulf on the Eyre Peninsula in South Australia host a cuttlefish breeding season like no other.

 We’ve had our fair share of amazing water-based adventures in Australia.
 We’ve had the chance to dive in the Great Barrier Reef and Ningaloo Reef, swim with whale sharks, dive with great white sharks, and more.
 Needless to say, our bar was set pretty high.

 Our experience swimming with giant cuttlefish in Whyalla was one for the books!

 As the fourth largest hub in South Australia, even outpacing the renowned Port Lincoln, this unassuming town is bursting with possibilities for a weekend getaway in South Australia.
 Its 300 days of sunshine annually and crystal-clear waters make it an irresistible destination for everyone!

 Whyalla is perfect for fishing, and if you love spotting dolphins, snorkeling, and swimming, you’re in for a real treat.
 While cuttlefish are a common sight when scuba diving in Australia, Whyalla is the only known place in the world where tens of thousands of giant Australian cuttlefish gather for their unique reproductive rituals.